Community Safety & Access

 - Full- and part-time residents: up to 4 decals

-We ask all property owners to be diligent in ensuring no one tailgates you through the gate unless you recognize them or see their decal.
-Each of us has a vested interest in maintaining the safety, security, and privacy of our community.
+All Property Owners should be be diligent in disallowing tailgating, unless the vehicle driver is recognizable or a SHR decal is visible.
+Each HOA Member has a vested interest in maintaining the safety of our community.
 Your support and cooperation are not only needed, but greatly appreciated!

 Full-time and part-time residents are allowed up to 4 remotes per household.
 Lot owners are allowed up to 2 remotes regardless of the number of lots/properties owned.
 Costs for each are: